 What we do

-Engage in Learning is a UK based supplier of eLearning courses and solutions helping organisations improve their safety, compliance and performance.
+Engage in Learning is a UK based supplier of interactive eLearning courses and solutions helping organisations improve their safety, compliance and performance.
 We sell to businesses of all sizes and our prices offer great value however many employees you need to train.

 You can edit our mobile compatible courses to include your own policies, procedures or other information so they are completely relevant for your learners.
 You can access courses through your own LMS, our free Learning management system (up to 500 learners) or we can supply a dedicated Totara system for you.
 Courses include features such as built in translation, remote update and the great bookmarking and navigation.